MEET THE MARKET, THEN BEAT THE MARKET™

 Further, for the business person with little time to evaluate and continue to monitor portfolio holdings, the sure conclusion to simply own the market–rather than pick stocks within that market, putting their assets on a diversified “auto-pilot” path–makes complete sense.
 We at Caritas are proponents of this low-fee, autonomous approach, and with our proprietary covered-call options strategies we argue that we can not only reduce fees, match market performance, but also in many cases consistently beat the market benchmark.

 And setting artificial stop/loss buys or sells on individual holdings in an account has proven to be a flawed and ineffective way to properly manage money.
 It rarely works, and often you get horrible execution during wide market swings.
-Lastly, when an advisor does realize a company is having trouble or, in the opposite case, realizes the company has just crushed their quarterly earnings release, the ship has already sailed.
-It’s a losing battle.
-So, we profess a philosophy that says, “we’ll meet the market, and not beat the market.”
+Lastly, by the time an advisor does realize a company is having trouble (or, in the opposite case, realizes the company has just crushed their quarterly earnings release), the ship has already sailed.

-In short, we believe it wiser to own the market index–a fixed income, equity, commodity, or real estate basket of stocks, for example–and gain broad market, sector, and country exposure, in a fully diversified manner, than it is to try to pick and choose the individual stocks which will outperform other stocks in that particular segment.
+In short, we believe it wiser to own the market index–e.g., a fixed income, equity, commodity, cryptocurrency, or real estate basket of stocks–and gain broad market, sector, and country exposure, in a fully diversified manner, than it is to try to pick and choose the individual stocks which will outperform other stocks in that particular segment.
+Using a call-option risk mitigation approach can also increase annual income returns, as well as reduce volatility in down markets.

 We ask our clients regularly, “When you bought your house, did you buy it on the premise that it was going to appreciate faster than all the other houses in the neighborhood?”
 And their answer is inevitably, “No, of course not, I just liked the location, it was what I could afford, and I know it will rise or fall with the overall real estate environment.”

 The same is true with how we feel people ought to examine and look at their stock, bond, commodity, currency, or other asset classes of investments.
-Pick your asset class, and the allocation therein, but ignore the individual securities in that asset class; you’re not going to beat the market, and you’re going to spend your life wasting time trying to do so if you don’t listen to that recommendation.
+Pick your asset class, and the allocation therein, but ignore the individual securities in that asset class; you’re not going to beat the market, and you’re going to spend your life wasting time trying to do so.

 So, leave the decision making to the market, it will take care of itself.
 Your time on this planet is limited enough, and you shouldn’t have to worry about such futile endeavors when it’s virtually impossible to pick the individual ones that will outperform the others.